 While memory foam can be a lifesaver for some during the night, they need a little extra TLC when it comes to cleaning.
 Avoid the washer and instead opt for hand-washing or vacuuming and spot treating.
 Hand-washing is best done by filling your bathtub with water and a low suds, mild detergent.
 Submerge the pillow and allow the water and laundry detergent solution to seep all the way through.
 Rinsing can be done the same way.

-Note: The Casper Foam pillow actually has a removable cover that you can wash cold and dry flat!
+Note: This method is not recommended for the Casper Foam pillow — it actually has a removable cover that you can wash cold and dry flat!

 Feather and down pillows can both be dried in a dryer on a no-heat, air-dry setting or tumble-dry low setting.
 Use clean tennis balls or dryer balls to fluff the pillows and prevent clumping.
 Pillows that can’t be dried in a dryer, like memory foam, should be air-dried.
 If possible, let them hang on a clothesline outside (but only when it’s not humid).